Business tax return in Quebec - accounting documents

 Photo by Kelly Sikkema on Unsplash

 Preparing your business tax return begins well before the filing deadline.
-Here are the essential steps for a complete and compliant filing.
+Here are the essential steps for a complete and compliant file.

 The first step is to gather all the necessary documents.
-Make sure your records are up to date and that you have:
+Make sure your bookkeeping is up to date and that you have:

 • Bank statements and bank reconciliations